-If you think automatic espresso machines can't satisfy your cravings for an authentic espresso, you might just fall in love with the Manual Lever Espresso Machine.
+You think automatic espresso machines can't satisfy your cravings for an authentic espresso?
+Then you might just fall in love with the Manual Lever Espresso Machine.

-But why use a Manual Lever Espresso Machine if there are a lot of automatic ones available?
+But why use a Manual Lever Espresso Machine if there are a lot of automatic espresso makers available?

 Just like any other coffee equipment out there, the Manual Espresso Machine isn't for everyone.